Privacy notice for employees

 - how to exercise your rights, and

-- how we meet our legal and other duties under the Data Protection Act 1998 and, the General Data Protection Regulations 2018 and Data Protection Act 2018
+- how we meet our legal and other duties under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018

-For the purposes of this privacy notice, ‘staff’ includes applicants, employees, other workers (including agency, bank and contracted staff), volunteers, trainees and those carrying out work experience.
+For the purposes of this privacy notice, ‘staff’ includes applicants, employees, other workers (including agency, bank and contracted staff), honorary position holders, volunteers, trainees and those carrying out work experience.

 It covers information in all formats including email, audio recordings, photographs, online forms and paper documents.